Moya Llewelyn Davies

 Moya Llewelyn Davies, born Mary Elizabeth O'Connor, (25 March 1881 – 28 September 1943) was an Irish Republican activist during the Irish War of Independence and a Gaelic scholar.

 Childhood

-Davies was one of five children of IRB Supreme Council member and later MP James O'Connor.
+Davies was one of five children of Irish Republican Brotherhood (IRB) Supreme Council member and later MP James O'Connor.
 He was IRB treasurer in 1870 and party to the discussions on the New Departure, a collaboration between constitutional and physical force nationalists, the open and the secret movements.
 John O'Connor, his brother, Moya's uncle, was a leading member of the Supreme Council.

 In 1890, when Moya's father was a journalist, Moya's mother Mary O’Connor, and four of her sisters – Annie, Aileen, Kathleen and Norah – died after eating contaminated mussels gathered on the seashore near where they lived in what became known as the Seapoint tragedy.
 Moya was violently ill, but survived.

 Marriage and children

 Davies travelled to London after a falling out with her stepmother six years later.
 She found work as a civil servant and a paid speaker for the Liberal Party.

 In 1910, she married lawyer Crompton Llewelyn Davies, a brother of Arthur Llewelyn Davies and uncle of the boys who inspired the creation of Peter Pan.
 They had two children: Richard and Catherine.

 Moya raised funds for Roger Casement's legal defence and later lobbied for the death sentence to be commuted.
 She was saluted as one of the 'fond ones' in a letter from Ruari, Roger Casement, to Margaret Gavan Duffy on the eve of his execution in Pentonville prison, 3 August 1916.